ivkei/llm-cli/README.md

 `-n` - disables history just for one message and turns it back on after.
 `-c` - clears the history.
 `-l` - specifies the length of history remembered, default is 3 previous conversations.
 `-s` - asks the LLM to execute commands in right in CLI for you, not recommended to use with LLMs that have below 7b parameters, they may output wrong format.
 `-d` - overrides the path to directory with history file, unrecommended to change unless making custom project structure.
+`-f` - limits the history that is serialized, with this flag the file contents given to LLM isnt saved to the history.

 Some CLIs dont allow special characters such as `()`, if so then just wrap the prompt into `""`.